Customer Lifetime Value (CLV)

 The challenge of course is not in understanding the algebra, but rather it is in the calculation of churn or renewal rate and the average MRR.
 Once you are able to accurately measure these numbers, a seventh grader can provide the CLV totals for you.

-The CLV report is an out-of-the-box report at SaaSOptics.
+The CLV report is an out-of-the-box report at Maxio.
 But, that isn’t to say it was easy to develop, again largely due to the complexities of measuring churn and renewal rates in complex subscription businesses.
-See below for our interpretation.